ricardaa/HCXAI-Ontology/README.md

 # Ontology
-This is the Github repository for the User-driven eXplainable Artificial Intelligence (UDXAI) ontology.
+This is the Github repository for the User-Driven eXplainable Artificial Intelligence (UDXAI) ontology.